-Reviewers say the 2014 Jeep Wrangler is one of the best off-road SUVs available, but its sparse interior and off-road-oriented suspension make it a less-than-ideal choice for anyone who prioritizes overall refinement and comfort.
+The automotive press says the 2014 Jeep Wrangler is one of the best off-road SUVs available, but its sparse interior and off-road-oriented suspension make it a less-than-ideal choice for anyone who prioritizes overall refinement and comfort.

-The Jeep Wrangler comes with a V6 engine that reviewers say provides adequate power in most situations.
+The Wrangler comes with a V6 engine that test drivers say provides adequate power in most situations.
 A six-speed manual transmission that is praised for its light clutch and precise shifter is standard.
 A five-speed automatic transmission is optional, which reviewers say is sometimes slow to shift.
 Fuel economy is up to an EPA-estimated 17/21 mpg city/highway, which is comparable to other off-road SUVs’ fuel economy, but low among rival compact SUVs.
-According to reviewers, the Wrangler excels as an off-road vehicle.
+According to reviewers, the Jeep Wrangler excels as an off-road vehicle.
 On paved roads, though, its reviews are mixed: Some say that recent updates have made it much more comfortable to live with on a daily basis and others say it just doesn't offer the ride comfort offered by most crossovers.
 Test drivers say the Wrangler's steering is slow, but they note that the two-door Wrangler has a small turning circle, which eases maneuverability.

-Both the two-door Wrangler and four-door Wrangler Unlimited come standard with a soft top that reviewers say lets in lots of road noise.
+Both the two-door 2014 Wrangler and four-door Wrangler Unlimited come standard with a soft top that test drivers say lets in lots of road noise.
 For a bit more quiet, a removable hardtop is optional on both models.
 Test drivers say the Wrangler's cabin is awash in hard plastic materials, but after a recent update, these materials have a more high-quality appearance than they have in the past.
 Reviewers say the Wrangler's front seats are generally comfortable, but could use additional lower back support.
 They say the two-door Wrangler's back seats are cramped, while the Wrangler Unlimited's seats are more spacious and easier to get to thanks to the rear doors.
 The four-seat Wrangler has limited cargo space for the class, while the five-seat Wrangler Unlimited has more class-competitive cargo space.
 Reviewers appreciate the Wrangler's simple and straightforward audio and climate controls.
 Standard features are limited, and include a six-speaker stereo.
 Optional features include power windows, door locks and mirrors, a removable hardtop, a USB port, Bluetooth, remote start, navigation, satellite radio, Chrysler's Uconnect infotainment system, an Alpine stereo system and automatic climate control.

 - "The 2014 Jeep Wrangler is a no-nonsense vehicle that's at its best when the pavement ends.
 This classic SUV will climb over rocks, cross streams and frolic in the sand dunes whenever you please, thanks to its standard four-wheel drive and high ground clearance.
 Just don't expect too many comforts along the way." -- Edmunds